To apply to the program, you must:

 The Honors Committee considers prior academic success, your extracurricular activities, and the honors essay that you submit.
 There is no single definition of an honors student, so if you are interested, please tell us why you think we should consider you.

 To apply, see above where the essay topic is described.
 Send your essay to the Office of Admission at SNHU to be considered for admission to the Honors Program.
-If you have further questions please email Honors Director Andrew Martino.
-If possible, include the word “honors” on the subject line of your message.
+If you have further questions please email Honors Director Dr. Lowell C. Matthews.
+If possible, include the word "honors" on the subject line of your message.
 New questions and answers may be added as your ideas come in.

 Students go to University for all sorts of reasons.
 Some want to get away from their parents and grow up, some are most interested in training for a career, and some others just drift on from high school.
 An Honors program is not intended for any of those students.